Best Speakers For DJing

 This boils down to the science behind sound and its interaction with the environment in which it is produced.
 You will need to consider where your speakers are placed within a room to get your desired sound, as results will differ depending on where in a room a speaker is sitting.
 This is because sound travelling from a speaker is affected by its immediate environment.
 For example, DJs wanting a thumping bass will consider putting their speakers closer to a wall so that the reverberations of the bass hitting the wall will amplify, making the response boomier.
 Smaller spaces may require room treatment to stop sound from being artificially affected, although this is usually more of an issue for producers who want a flat sound response.
 DJs typically try to recreate the sound they hear in a loud environment so that they will welcome some extra bass with open arms!

-Our top picks – Power on, volume up!
+Our top picks for DJing speakers – Power on, volume up!

 The marketplace for speakers is vast; they come in all shapes and sizes to cater to all needs.
 Here we break down our favourites into a home studio, small and large systems.
 However, a speaker’s intended use is not set in stone.
 DJs may find that several different types and sizes fulfil their audio requirements, so they want to prioritise factors other than category, such as style, portability or accessories, when making their choice.